galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 1. Load the Ensembl gene annotation for *Drosophila melanogaster* ([`Drosophila_melanogaster.BDGP5.78.gtf`](https://zenodo.org/record/61771/files/Drosophila_melanogaster.BDGP5.78.gtf)) from [Zenodo](http://dx.doi.org/10.5281/zenodo.61771) into your current Galaxy history

-TopHat also needs to know two important parameters about the sequencing library
+TopHat needs to know two important parameters about the sequencing library

-- The *strandedness*: *unstranded* or *stranded*?  and if *stranded* there are many types)
+- The library type and its strandedness type
-- The *inner distance* between the two reads for paired-end data
+- The inner distance between the two reads for paired-end data

-**These information should usually come with your FASTQ files!!!** If not, try to find them on the site where you downloaded the data or in the corresponding publication.
+These information should usually come with your FASTQ files!
+If not, try to find them on the site where you downloaded the data or in the corresponding publication.
 Another option is to estimate these parameters with a *preliminary mapping* of a *downsampled* file and some analysis programs.
 Afterward, the actual mapping can be redo on the original files with the optimized parameters.

 ## Preliminary mapping